The primary benefit of Earth OnDemand is the ability to quickly and easily search across multiple catalogs of imagery data.

 Step 4: Select a footprint

-- To view an image, click on the preview on the left hand side.
+- Clicking on a grid footprint filters the scene results to that footprint.
+You can deselect the grid cell by clicking on the cell again or clicking the "Reset Grid" button in the scene results header section.
+To view an image, click on the preview in the right panel.
 Earth OnDemand will generate a RGB image and overlay this image on the map.
 This make take a moment as the computation is done on-demand.

 Step 5: Iterate